KunalM139/ResQLink/README.md

 # ResQLink

-An Android emergency app that sends your **SOS message + GPS location** to contacts — even with **no internet or cell signal** — by relaying through nearby phones via Bluetooth. cbfgfdvfvffvfdvfdvfvfdvfvfvf cvdfvfdvfdbfvfdbfdb gsdcdvc ffc sdcdccc
+An Android emergency app that sends your **SOS message + GPS location** to contacts — even with **no internet or cell signal** — by relaying through nearby phones via Bluetooth. cbfgfdvfvffvfdvfdvfvfdvfvfvf cvdfvfdvfdbfvfdbfdb gsdcdvc ffc dddddddddddddddddddddd
 ## Status

 - Work in progress.
 Core flows are implemented, but some features and polish are still pending.